 '''

-From: Science, Policy & The Pursuit of

 #File: worldPop.py

-Sustainability, Edited by Bent, Orr, and

 Purpose:

-Estimate the world population

-Baker.
-Illus. by Shetter.
-Island Press,

 #

+Estimate the world population growth in a year and

 #

-growth in a year and

-2002.

-#

 also per day.

 #

-Given that on January 1, 2008

-the world's population was
+Given that on Jnauray 1, 2008 the world's population was

 #

-#

 estimated at 6,650,000,000 and the estimated growth is

-at the rate of +1.14\%
+at the rate of +1.14%

 #

 def main():

 print out the preamble

 print "This program computes population growth figures."

 Input the values

 population = input("Enter current world population: ")

 growthRate = input("Enter the growth rate: ")/100.0

 Compute the results

 growthInOneYear = population growthRate

 growthInADay = growthInOneYear / 365

-'''

-'''

 output results

 print "World population today is", population

 print "In one year, it will grow by", growthInOneYear

 print "An average daily increase of", growthInADay

 main()

 '''